SirMoses1/SirMoses1/README.md

 ### Hi there, I am Moses Aborisade 👋

+I am an Environmental Chemist/Scientist with years of experience as Tutor, Programmer, Data Analyst/Scientist

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Environmental pollution remediation
-- 🌱 I’m currently learning Data Analysis and Fullstack Web Development
+- 🌱 I’m currently learning Data Analysis/Science and Fullstack Web Development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on topics on Environmental Pollution and Health; Environmental and Analytical Chemistry or any closely related fields.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: You can contact me through aborisademoses@yahoo.com
+- 📫 How to reach me: You can contact me through email: aborisademoses@yahoo.com; Whatsapp: +2348067443538
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...